 Campus Partners

 Covenant’s congregation has built a campus with the community in mind.
-Our hope has been that our church home would also be a place where people could encounter the grace and healing of God in a variety of ways.
+Our hope has been that our church home would also be a place where people could encounter God’s grace and healing in various ways.
 We welcome partners to our campus who help further that mission.

 NAMI Greater San Antonio

 The vision of NAMI (National Alliance on Mental Illness) is that it “envisions a world where all people affected by mental illness live healthy, fulfilling lives supported by a community that cares.”
 Its mission is to “provide advocacy, education, support, and public awareness so that all individuals and families affected by mental illness can build better lives.”
 Covenant supports NAMI Greater San Antonio (https://www.nami-sat.org/) by being the host location for its monthly general membership meetings (with upwards of 100 people in attendance many months) and for its educational classes (Basics, Peer-to-Peer, and Family-to-Family).
-Covenant’s own Beautiful Minds Mental Health Ministry (make this a hyperlink to the BMC page?) supports NAMI Greater San Antonio and learns from it.
+Covenant’s own Beautiful Minds Mental Health Ministry supports NAMI Greater San Antonio and learns from it.

 Epiphany Anglican Church